pfreemantlm/dev-standard/Platform/SimpleReporting.md

 This should be one of the following strings:

 * `csv` for a plain CSV-formatfile
-* `xlx` for Microsoft Excel 97/2003-compatible format
+* `xls` for Microsoft Excel 97/2003-compatible format
 * `xlsx` for a modern Microsoft Excel 2007-compatible format